PSCF v1.3.1

 #endif

 • Indent exactly 3 spaces per level.
-Do NOT use any tabs (ever).
+Do NOT ever use tabs for indentation.

 • For control structures (if, for, while, etc.), place the opening brace at the end of a line, and the closing brace on a line by itself, aligned with the beginning of the opening line, like this: